 There should be no spit-back or overfill at land-based gas stations in North America.
 However, the requirements that eliminate those issues are not applicable to some gasoline service stations in other countries or even at some marinas in North America.
 Therefore, care should always be taken while fueling the boat.
 Do not stand too close to the fuel fill location in case some fuel is expelled from the pressurized system.
+Do not smoke while filling, and do not use a cell phone.
 You may also hear an audible release of air pressure when opening the cap.
 Pay attention to ensure that gasoline is entering only into the boat's fuel fill and not spilling or running outside the fuel fill.

 Note that the first time the boat's fuel tank is filled, the process may seem slow.
 This is because fuel is displacing air that was in the tank.
-After the first full tank, filling should proceed at approximately the same pace as one would expect in filling land-based vehicles.
+After the first full tank, filling should proceed at approximately the same pace as one would expect in filling land vehicles.

 Gasoline is extremely flammable.
 Under some conditions, particularly those that allow fuel fumes to accumulate in enclosed areas, gas can be explosive as well.
 Avoid smoking while filling the gas tank or allowing any sparks in the area.
 Never run the boat engine while filling the gas tank.
 If any gas is spilled, clean it up with clean rags and dispose of properly on land.
+Avoid using a cell phone while pumping gas.